 Bukowina Tatrzanska is an ideal place to rest and relax both in summer and winter.
-Being one of the highest-located tourist resorts in Poland, Bukowina is a great starting point for mountain trips and guarantees excellent skiing conditions on the slopes in winter.
+Being one of the highest-located tourist resorts in Poland, Bukowina is a great starting point for mountain trips in Tatras and guarantees excellent skiing conditions on the slopes in winter.
 Bukowina is becoming increasingly popular among tourists and attracts more and more mountain and winter sport lovers every year.

 Bukowina is a picturesque tourist resort.
 It is a paradise for skiing lovers; it owns 22 modern ski lifts providing excellent skiing and snowboarding conditions.
 Most ski runs are dry and illuminated.
 Apart from the ski slopes, Bukowina has other attractions.
 It is one of the most modern water complexes in Europe.
 In the thermal complex there are 12 swimming pools (with water temperature maintained at 28-36°C), a waterslide, pools for the youngest, 8 saunas (i.e. Roman, Finnish, highlanders’, flower and infrared) as well as Spa&Wellness Centre.

 Bukowina Tatrzanska is a village in Tatra County, Lesser Poland Voivodeship.
 It is situated within the so called Rocky Podhale (Polish: Skalne Podhale) at the altitude of approximately 1,000 m above the sea level.
 In Bukowina’s neighbourhood other tourist resorts are situated.
 These are: Poronin

 , Male Ciche, "Winter capital of Poland" - Zakopane